ryte/fastsar/README.md

 - Pre-selects last used account/role
 - Only requires user input if there are more than one accounts/roles

+## Usage
+Most shells do not allow to set environments from sub-shells, so this script returns a string that can be evaluated in the current shell.

+In bash this can be done with `eval $(fastsar)`, in fish this can be done with `eval (fastsar)`.

+You can also bind the evaluation to some hotkey, like 'Alt+s'

+- bash: `bind -x '"\es": eval $(fastsar)'`
+- fish: `bind \es 'eval (fastsar)'`

+If the script has problems detecting your shell, you can pass the shell's name as first parameter (e.g. `fastsar fish`).

 ## Config
 Create a json file with all your accounts and roles in the following format in `$HOME/.aws/sts.json` (configurable as `$CONF`)